 People watch over a billion hours of video a day on YouTube.
 That's over 100,000 years' worth of video watched every single day.

-So how do you make sure that your video gets a share of that watch time?
+So how do you make sure that your video marketing content gets a share of that watch time?
 By making sure it's optimized for YouTube and Google search.
 Yea, that's right, videos are playing a bigger part in Google search as well.

 But the old methods of video SEO don't work anymore.